TheMarkitecht/dlr/README.md

 * Supports calling only one direction: from script to native code.
 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
 The surrounding features are implemented in a script package.
-* Modular packing/unpacking framework in the script package.
+* Extensible packing/unpacking framework in the script package.
 That supports fast dispatch, and selective implementation of certain type conversions entirely in C, if needed for your app.
 * Automatically generated code is kept separate, in the `auto/` directory, while handwritten binding scripts are kept in the `script/` directory.
 * Ultra-simple build process.
 Native source for dlr is just one .c file.
 * Works with Jim's `package require` command.